Updated on May 12, 2023

 Buying Out Your Spouse

 If your goal is to remain in your family home, you will need to buy out your divorcing spouse’s equitable share in the property.
-If your spouse is similarly motivated and also wants to keep the home, however, the matter becomes much more complicated.
+However, if your spouse is similarly motivated and also wants to keep the home, the matter becomes much more complicated.
 Contact a divorce lawyer for experienced guidance through all of the twists and turns of buying out your spouse.

 The Benefits of Buying Out Your Spouse